boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    This document describes an RFC XXXX Network Slice realization model in IP/MPLS networks, using a single NRP and with a focus on fulfilling 5G slicing connectivity requirements.
-   This RFC XXXX Network Slice realization model leverages many building blocks currently commonly used in service provider networks.
+   This realization model leverages many building blocks currently commonly used in service provider networks.

    Note that 5G slicing can be implemented with or without Transport Network (TN) slicing.
 However, implementing TN slicing as part of 5G slicing allows operators to better control Service Level Agreements (SLAs).
 See {{sec-5g}}.